panoply/spx/docs/src/views/docs/components/state.md

 # State

 Component state is stored in the DOM, and bindings are established in mounted components.
-State references necessitate the definition of an interface model via the static `connect.state` object within components, supporting various definition structures.
+State references necessitate the definition of an interface model via the static `define.state` object within components, supporting various definition structures.

 <br>